 - 1 pound Italian sausages in casings

 - 1/2 cup chopped red bell pepper

-- 10 ounces cooked pasta
+- 10 ounces pasta cooked according to package directions

 - 26 ounces pasta sauce